yona-lang/homepage/content/docs/syntax.md

     expression2
 ```

 As shown in this example, the `let` expression consists of two parts.
-Each alias consists of an alias or a pattern on the left side, and the expression to evaluate on the right side.
-The result of this expression is then assigned to the alias or pattern matched on, depending on what is on the left side.
+Each line consists of an alias or a pattern on the left side, and the expression to evaluate on the right side.
+The result of this expression is then matched to the pattern on the left side, or simply assigned to an alias, depending on what is on the left side.
 The result of this `let` expression is the result of the `expression2` expression.
-The `let` expression allows defining patterns which are on the left side of the first section.
-If a pattern is not matched, the whole expression throws a `:nomatch` exception.
-One alias line can use names defined in previous lines.
+If a pattern on the left is not matched on any of the lines, the whole `let` expression raises a `:nomatch` exception.
+One line can use names defined in previous lines.
 Every alias/pattern must be defined on a new line.

 Note that the order of execution of the alias/pattern lines is not strictly sequential.
 Considering the example in the [documentation homepage]({{< ref "docs#example" >}}), some aliases can be executed as a single batch, in parallel, provided that two conditions are met:
 * the do not depend on each other (do not use names provided by other aliases in the same batch)
-* they return a runtime Promise
+* they return a runtime Promise (IO operations, or results of the [`async`]({{< ref "stdlib/functions/async" >}}) function)

-When both conditions are met, Yatta can safely execute them concurrently, speeding up the program execution.
+When both conditions are met, Yatta can safely execute them concurrently, avoiding unnecessary blocking and effectively speeding up the program execution.

 ## **`do` expression**: sequencing side effects {#do-expression}
 The `do` expression is used to define a sequence of side effecting expressions.
-This expression is pretty similar to the `let` expression in the sense that it allows defining aliases and patterns, however, it doesn't have a separate expression that would be used as a result of this expression.
+This expression is very similar to the `let` expression in the sense that it allows defining aliases and patterns, however, it doesn't have a separate expression that would be used as a result of this expression.
 Instead the result of the last line is used as the result.

 ```haskell
 do